Gougeres with cheese and scallions. Airy cheese puffs to quell your hunger as you wait for dinner.

 - Beat or whisk well after each egg is added.

-- You can turn off the oven and let the gougeres cool off to lukewarm with the door open.
+- With the door open, you can turn off the oven and let the gougeres cool off to lukewarm.

 - The sharp white cheddar cheese can be replaced by shredded gruyere cheese.